cdevents/spec/primer.md

 * Create a coupled architecture - using point-to-point communication creates a tightly intertwined architecture difficult to expand and monitor.

+### Simplified data model

+In the initial version of CDEvents we tackled a simple scenario in which each artifact is build from a single repository and each service is deployed from a single artifact.

+This data model is somewhat limiting, but is has allowed us to put more focus on the overall structure of the protocol in the first release.

+We plan to extend the data model to more complex scenarios in upcoming releases.

 ## Relations to CloudEvents

 CDEvents defines a [specification](./cloudevents-binding.md) that provides a set